breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 # Breadboard Developer Happy Path

 If you're eager to start making boards with Breadboard as quickly as possible, here's a yellow brick road that will take you there.
-It's not quite a tutorial, but more like a step-by-step onboarding guide with the best practices baked in.
+It's not quite a tutorial, but more like a step-by-step onboarding guide with some of the best practices baked in.

 ## Getting started

+> [!WARNING]
+> Neither onboarding via Replit nor installing locally are ready yet.
+While they are baking, follow these steps for an in-tree setup:
+>
+> - Check out and set up the monorepo following steps in [DEVELOPING.md](https://github.com/breadboard-ai/breadboard/blob/main/DEVELOPING.md#getting-started)
+>
+> - Navigate to `packages/breadboard-web` from the root of the repo
+>
+> - Pick back up at "Set up the environment".

 There are two ways to get started with Breadboard: fork a Replit project or install Breadboard locally.